ANNA WALKER

 News:

-The sessions introduce a year-long practice of attending to ancestral lines through text, image and ritual.
+A year-long practice of attending to ancestral lines through creative practices, meditations, and ritual.

-Details for a year long practice: Ancestral II
+Details for a year long practice: Walking The Spiral

 Contact: [email protected]